erengy/anitomy/README.md

 > **Can I use it in another programming language?**

-See [other repositories](https://github.com/search?q=anitomy&type=repositories) for related projects.
+Try the CLI, or see [other repositories](https://github.com/search?q=anitomy&type=repositories) for related projects.

 ## Migration